Why Platinum Group Metals Ltd. (PLG)’s Most Recent Report Reveals Some Hints About Its Future

 RBC Capital Mkts gave a rating of “Outperform” to PLG, setting the target price at $1.75 in the report published on January 23rd of the previous year.

-During the last 5 trading sessions, PLG fell by -11.19%, which changed the moving average for the period of 200-days by +263.36% in comparison to the 20-day moving average, which settled at $4.99.
-In addition, Platinum Group Metals Ltd. saw 2.59% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PLG fell by -13.23%, which changed the moving average for the period of 200-days by +245.02% in comparison to the 20-day moving average, which settled at $4.94.
+In addition, Platinum Group Metals Ltd. saw -6.68% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PLG